open-wc/open-wc/packages/eslint-plugin-lit-a11y/docs/rules/aria-attrs.md

-# Elements cannot use an invalid ARIA attribute. (aria-props)
+# Elements cannot use an invalid ARIA attribute. (aria-attrs)

 Please describe the origin of the rule here.